Vandegrift High School Counseling Services

 Please know that all Leander ISD school buildings are currently closed and counselors do not have access to our phone lines.
 Please reach out to your alpha counselor with any questions/concerns.
 Emails are monitored Monday - Friday from 8:00am - 4:30pm.

 The VHS Counseling Department doors are always open to students and families to help meet the needs of our community.

 The mission of the VHS Counseling team is first and foremost to build relational capacity with students, parents, faculty, and the larger VHS Community in order to promote social emotional well-being, confidence in an academic plan, and options for future endeavors in college and career pathways.
 As an extension of the VHS administration and faculty our mission is to begin the signature VHS experience for all who walk through our doors.

 Our VHS Counseling team believes in a growth mindset in continuing to critically analyze our processes and procedures to create best practice for our students, parents, and community.
-Lastly, collaboration among a strong united counseling team enables us to serve our students, parents, faculty and community, while fulfilling our intrinsic desire to make a difference and give our lives meaning.
+Lastly, collaboration among a strong united counseling team enables us to serve our students, parents, faculty and community.

 Services the VHS Counseling Department Provides

 Some of the specific services offered by the department are below, but please never hesitate to come to us first if you have a question or need direction.
 We are here to support you any way we can.

 College and career planning